0.0.1#

 1.0.2#

-All discipline club funding shall be withheld until its release is approved by the Board.
+Discipline club funding may be withheld by resolution of the Board of Directors, with Board members of the discipline in question barred from voting.
 The Board may decline to release funding for the following reasons:

 The club has graduate pranks from previous years which are in a state of disrepair.